GoldandBlack - GoldandBlack.com videos: Purdue coach Matt Painter, players on Wisconsin

 GoldandBlack.com videos: Purdue coach Matt Painter, players on Wisconsin

-Riding a three-game winning streak, Purdue readies to face No. 25 Wisconsin Tuesday night in Mackey Arena.
+It was quite a grind, but Purdue scored its fourth consecutive win Tuesday night, 73-69 over No. 25 Wisconsin.

-Monday, Coach Matt Painter and players Eric Hunter and Aaron Wheeler met with the media to discuss the Badgers and more.
+Afterward, Coach Matt Painter and players Jaden Ivey, Zach Edey and Aaron Wheeler met with the media to discuss the win.

 See what they had to say here in these videos of Purdue's Zoom sessions.